jedislight/Shockball/README.md

   * -draw_target : draws the move targets of the players

 # Road-Map
-* Populate Readme with actual description of use and simulation rules
 * AI import from subfolder
 * CLI option for framerate as value
 * Tutorial Teams